w3f/polkadot-wiki/docs/learn/learn-async-backing.md

 :::

-Because P2 is rushing to be backed in 6 seconds into R3, collators have only 0.5 seconds to generate it and present it to backing groups on the relay chain that will take approximately 2 seconds to back it and some extra time for gossiping it (the whole process from collation to backing lasts 6 seconds).
+Because P2 is rushing to be backed in 6 seconds into R3, validators have only 0.5 seconds for execution.
+Backing groups will take approximately 2 seconds to back it and some extra time for gossiping it (the whole process from collation to backing lasts 6 seconds).
 P2 is included in R4, which could be used as a relay parent for P3 (not shown).
 After 24 seconds P1 and P2 are included in the relay chain.
-Note how collators can start new parablocks every 12 seconds but only have 0.5 seconds to generate them.
+Note how collators can start new parablocks every 12 seconds but only have 0.5 seconds for execution.

 ## Asynchronous Backing